apollographql/apollo/docs/source/references/apollo-config.md

   },
 };
 ```

+> **Note:** you must have a [registered schema](/docs/platform/schema-registry.html#publish) for features like intellisense that require knowledge of your schema to work fully.

 If you're tracking different versions of your schema in the registry using schema tags, you can include the tag you're interested in linking your client to like so: